Merzasphor/MWSE/docs/source/lua/type/tes3weapon.rst

     Access to the flag that controls if this weapon bypasses the "Resist normal weapons" magic effect.

 `isAmmo`_ (`boolean`_)
+    Read-only.
 If true, the weapon is a type of ammunition.

 `isMelee`_ (`boolean`_)
+    Read-only.
 If true, the weapon has a melee weapon type.

 `isOneHanded`_ (`boolean`_)
+    Read-only.
 If true, the weapon is a one-handed melee weapon.

 `isRanged`_ (`boolean`_)
+    Read-only.
 If true, the weapon is a ranged weapon.

 `isSilver`_ (`boolean`_)
     If true, the weapon has a silver material flag.

 `isTwoHanded`_ (`boolean`_)
+    Read-only.
 If true, the weapon is a two-handed melee weapon.

 `maxCondition`_ (`number`_)
     The object's maximum condition.